 Rockwell Land Corporation, known for its game-changing move in 1995 of simultaneously developing five high-rise luxury condominiums at a time when the rest of the industry shied away from taking risks, refuses to be outdone.
 The company recently launched its expansive development A Greater Rockwell in collaboration with Carlos Ott, the globally renowned architect who designed the iconic 7-star luxury hotel, Burj al-Arab in Dubai.

-Indeed, Manila has never experienced so much activity in its luxury property market.
+Indeed, Manila has never experienced so much activity in luxury Philippines real estate market.
 According to Jose Antonio, the founder, president and CEO of top real estate firm Century Properties Group, Inc., the uber-luxury space is even expected to grow further.
 The demographics of the Philippines today is such that weve become a very big country already, he says.
 Well have a population of 100 million soon, and because of this, the purchasing power of Filipinos has improved a lot over the years.
 In fact, it was announced recently that for the first time, the Philippines is now a lender to the IMF.
 The country has reached a certain stage of financial stability it has never before experienced.